MicrosoftDocs/azure-dev-docs/articles/ai/includes/intelligent-app-templates-javascript.md

 ### Azure OpenAI chat frontend

-This AI template is a minimal OpenAI chat web component that can be hooked to any backend implementation as a client.
+This template is a minimal OpenAI chat web component that can be hooked to any backend implementation as a client.

 To access the source code and read in-depth details about the template, see the [azure-openai-chat-frontend](https://github.com/Azure-Samples/azure-openai-chat-frontend) GitHub repo.

 :::image source="../media/intelligent-app-templates/chat-frontend-javascript-video.gif" alt-text="Video demonstrating JavaScript chat frontend application.":::

-This AI template demonstrates the use of these features.
+This template demonstrates the use of these features.

 | Azure hosting solution | Technologies | AI models |
 |--|--|--|